Multiple dead in crash involving U. of Southwest golf team - NewsBreak

 Multiple dead in crash involving U. of Southwest golf team

-ANDREWS, Texas — (AP) — A vehicle carrying members of the University of the Southwest's golf team collided head-on with a pickup truck in West Texas, killing multiple people, authorities said.
+ANDREWS, Texas (AP) — Authorities say a vehicle carrying members of the University of the Southwest’s golf team collided head-on with a pickup truck in West...panhandlepost.com

-The vehicles collided Tuesday night in Andrews County and Sgt.
-Steven Blanco of the Texas Department of Public Safety told KWES-TV there were fatalities in both vehicles, but the number of dead wasn't immediately released.
+ANDREWS, Texas (AP) — Authorities say a vehicle carrying members of the University of the Southwest’s golf team collided head-on with a pickup truck in West...panhandlepost.com

 Comments / 0